 The following new standards, amendments to standards and interpretations applicable to the Company are not yet effective and have not been applied in preparing these financial statements.
-The Company does not expect there to be any changes other than disclosure as a result of the new or revised standards.
+The Company does not expect there to be any changes other than disclosure as a result of the new or revised standards, which will be effective in relation to the Company's financial statements for the year ending October 31, 2019 or later.

-a.
-IFRS 16 - Leases: This standard establishes principles for the recognition, measurement, presentation and disclosure of leases, with the objective of ensuring that lessees and lessors provide relevant information that faithfully represents those transactions.
+IFRS 16 - Leases

+This standard establishes principles for the recognition, measurement, presentation and disclosure of leases, with the objective of ensuring that lessees and lessors provide relevant information that faithfully represents those transactions.
 The standard is effective for annual periods beginning on or after January 1, 2019.
 The Company has not yet assessed the potential impact of the application of this standard.